Yellow Brick Road

 There is no place like home. ~ L. Frank Baum, author of The Wonderful Wizard of Oz

 My husband and I visited the Smithsonian in Washington DC a few years ago.
 There they were – the ruby slippers.
-My childhood memories of “The Wonderful Wizard of Oz” all came back to me.
+My childhood memories of “The Wonderful Wizard of Oz” returned to me.

-When I was about eight years old, I was in a small production of the story.
-Somehow I was chosen to play the good witch, Glinda.
-Not sure how I managed to secure that role, but fun nonetheless.
-For me, like many others, the story has always stayed with me.
+I was about eight years old and in a small production of the story.
+Somehow, I was chosen to play the good witch, Glinda.
+I’m not sure how I managed to secure that role, but it was fun nonetheless.
+Like many others, the story has always stayed with me.

 Dorothy is a popular Halloween character.
-My daughter, on one of our many Halloween adventures dressed up as Dorothy.
-We had a Cairn terrier, who for that evening became Toto.
-You never really know if dogs really appreciate being part of the Halloween costume.
+On one of our many Halloween adventures, my daughter dressed up as Dorothy.
+We had a Cairn terrier, who, for that evening, became Toto.
+You never really know if dogs appreciate being part of the Halloween costume.

-Self-reliance is the theme of the story, and the wonderful book and beautiful movie with Dorothy and her friends gave us that message.
+Self-reliance is the story’s theme, and the excellent book and beautiful movie with Dorothy and her friends gave us that message.
 But when you are suffering from substance abuse issues, home is often lost to you.
-It is difficult to find your way home.
+It isn’t easy to find your way home.
 You have lost your brain, your heart, and your courage.

 When We Have Lost Our Brain